-Adapting a new learning and practicing well are the prime strategies one should focus on overcoming learning disability, such as dyscalculia.
-Intervention focused learning programs prepared by special educators plays a pivotal role as well.
-Usually this involves several activities to practice.
-Making topic more interactive is one of them.
+Adapting new learning and practicing well are the prime strategies one should focus on overcoming learning disabilities, such as dyscalculia.
+Intervention-focused learning programs prepared by special educators play a pivotal role as well.
+Usually, this involves several activities to practice.
+Making topics more interactive is one of them.

 Kids should be encouraged to solve it by themselves or with the limited help of parents.
-Also, its important that they should not take it as an extra homework burden.
-Students must not be forced at all but told of benefits of practicing it.
-Further, teachers can twist the rules of solving worksheets and make it fun to solve, so that students think of it as play activity rather than a class work.
+Also, it’s important that they should not take it as an extra homework burden.
+Students must not be forced at all but told of the benefits of practicing it.
+Further, teachers can twist the rules of solving worksheets and make it fun to solve, so that students think of it as a play activity rather than classwork.

-Keeping this in mind, Numberdyslexia.com also made some of practice math worksheets for dyscalculia.
-These worksheets focus on improving the skills that dyscalculic students struggles the most.
-Worksheets, are however may or may not match up to the school curriculum.
+Keeping this in mind, Numberdyslexia.com also made some practice math worksheets for dyscalculia.
+These worksheets focus on improving the skills that dyscalculic students struggle with the most.
+Worksheets are however may or may not match up to the school curriculum.

-We are focusing three areas of diffciulty that most dyscalculic students face.
-These are: Number Alignment, Understanding Fractions and Directional Difficulty.
+We are focusing on three areas of difficulty that most dyscalculic students face.
+These are Number Alignment, Understanding Fractions, and Directional Difficulty.
 We’ve made a worksheet for practicing each skill.
 You can also download the free printable pdf version of the worksheets below the images.

-1. First worksheet is ‘Trace The Number’.
+1. The first worksheet is ‘Trace The Number’.
 This activity helps kids learn numbers using multisensory skills.
-Students have to draw and trace the numbers given in the sheet.
-They must have to keep the pen, pencil or crayon within the grid limit.
-Teachers can prepare similar other designs with wider grid for practice.
+Students have to draw and trace the numbers given on the sheet.
+They must have to keep the pen, pencil, or crayon within the grid limit.
+Teachers can prepare similar other designs with a wider grid for practice.

-2. Second worksheet is the ‘Color The Fraction’.
+2. The second worksheet is the ‘Color The Fraction’.
 The activity is provided with shapes and fraction numbers.
 Students have to color the portion of the shapes as given in the fraction.
 Where shapes are already colored, students must write the fraction in the blank.
-Design similar nmore designs for more practice.
+Design similar more designs for more practice.

 3. The third worksheet activity helps kids practice directional skills.
-Students must find all the route from the star to the goal.
+Students must find all the routes from the star to the goal.
 As they search, draw the route and write the instructions to reach through the route in the given space.
 Start can’t pass through the obstacles.
-Students can practice left, right, east, west, north and south directions through this worksheet.
+Students can practice left, right, east, west, north, and south directions through this worksheet.